Pattern recognition with superconducting wirelet neurons: Discussion and conclusions

 \subsection{$\mu$-neuron vs. nano-neuron}

-Although the wirelet-based neuron concept does not fundamentally depend on wire size, the choice between micrometer- and nanometer-scale wires strongly influences performance and reliability.
-Micrometer-wide wires, as used in our experiments, provide enhanced thermal robustness, signal strength, and operational stability, enabling reproducible spiking behavior.
-Their larger cross-section supports higher critical currents and more efficient heat dissipation, reducing susceptibility to quenching and thermal noise during high-frequency operation\cite{Zhou2019,Berggren2018}.
-The increased volume also strengthens vortex pinning, yielding more predictable electrical responses in stray magnetic fields\cite{Cheng2017}.
-These features ensure robust and biologically faithful spiking dynamics essential for system-level reliability.
-Nanowires offer advantages in density and reduced operating energy, enabling compact interconnects and lower switching energies, but at the expense of thermal stability and greater fabrication complexity\cite{Shainline2019}.
-Thus, while nanowires remain promising for ultra-compact architectures, micrometer-scale implementations currently provide a more balanced and reliable platform, while still allowing future improvements through controlled downscaling.
+Although the concept of wirelet-based superconducting neurons does not strictly depend on the wirelet size, the choice between micrometer- and nanometer-scale superconducting wires is important in defining the performance and reliability of neuromorphic circuits.
+Micrometer-wide wires, as used in our experiment, offer enhanced stability, thermal robustness, and signal strength, making them well suited for reproducible spiking behavior.
+Their larger cross-section supports higher critical currents and more effective heat dissipation, reducing susceptibility to quenching and thermal noise during high-frequency operation\cite{Zhou2019,Berggren2018}.
+In addition, the greater volume accommodates stronger pinning, yielding cleaner, more predictable electrical responses in presence of any stray magnetic field and vortices\cite{Cheng2017}.
+These attributes collectively enable robust and biologically faithful spiking dynamics, critical for system-level reliability.
+Nanowires, by contrast, offer obvious advantages in scaling and energy efficiency, enabling dense interconnects and lower operating energies, but at the cost of reduced thermal stability and increased fabrication and integration complexity\cite{Shainline2019}.
+Consequently, while nanowires remain attractive for ultra-compact, low-power architectures, micrometer-scale implementations currently provide a more balanced platform, while still leaving room for energy and footprint improvements through geometric downscaling.